 Food must be nutritious before we can invest in its production.
 In assessing whether a food can form part of a balanced and healthy diet we take into account credible sources like the World Health Organisation’s (WHO) healthy diet guidelines.
 In practice, this means we are unlikely to invest in producers of food that is overconsumed (eg, sugar) and look more favourably on producers of fruits, vegetables, legumes, nuts and whole grains.
 On the processing side, we avoid foods that are high in trans-fats, sugar or salt (in line with the WHO guidelines).

 Food production has a high environmental impact including deforestation, greenhouse gas emissions and impacts to threatened species.
-Development of sustainable ways to feed the world’s growing population is therefore critical (see our blog on alternative meat products).
+Development of sustainable ways to feed the world’s growing population is therefore critical.
 Food producers will not be considered environmentally sustainable unless they are aligned with limiting global warming to below 2°C (this takes into account production, feed, transport and land clearing).
 Ecological landclearing, inappropriate use of pesticides, wasteful water use and mismanagement of effluent will also rule out food producers.
 At this stage we avoid companies which create genetically modified (GM) organisms for food, but with increasing regulation of GM food we may invest in agricultural companies which grow, use or sell food grown from GM seeds in the future.
 When we consider the environmental sustainability of food processors we will also ensure their use of animal-derived ingredients is below our threshold and any palm oil used is certified sustainable.

 Harm to people and animals